jackzellweger/website/content/en/docs/concepts/overview/working-with-objects/namespaces.md

 <!-- body -->

-## How Organizations Use Namespaces
+## How organizations use namespaces

 Namespaces are versatile and used by organizations both small and large for different purposes.